-Hans-Joachim Giessmann is Senior Advisor for Afghanistan at the Berghof Foundation.
+Hans-Joachim Giessmann is Director Emeritus at the Berghof Foundation and Senior Advisor for its work with Afghanistan and Ethiopia.
 He was Executive Director of the organisation from 2008 to 2019.
 Before joining Berghof, he was Deputy Director of the Institute for Peace Research and Security Policy at the University of Hamburg (IFSH).
 As Adjunct Professor, he currently represents the University of Hamburg on the Board of Directors for the European Master Programme in Human Rights and Democratization (E.MA).

 From 2009 to 2014, Hans-Joachim was a Member of the World Economic Forum’s Global Agenda Councils on “Terrorism and Weapons of Mass Destruction” and on “Terrorism”, serving as the Chair of the latter in 2011 and 2012.
 He is presently in his fourth consecutive term as Member of the Advisory Board for Civil Crisis Prevention at the German Federal Foreign Office.
 He is also a Board Member for the German Atlantic Association and was elected Member (MLS) of the Leibniz Sozietät in 2015.

 Hans-Joachim co-edits the research quarterly “Security and Peace” (Nomos Publishers) and the NATO Partnership for Peace Consortium’s scientific journal “Connections”.

 As author, editor or co-editor he has published more than 40 books and 350 research and media articles, numerous of which have been translated into more than ten languages.